Optimistic Online Non-stochastic Control via FTRL: Online control with Optimistic FTRL

 On the other hand, consider a system with a general memory $d$.
 Then, \texttt{OptFTRL-C} uses predictions not only for the next step, but for the next $d+1$ steps $\{\vec \beta_\tau, \vec{\alpha}_t\}_{\tau=t}^{t+d}$, as dictated by \eqref{eq:hint-matrix}.
 However, the dependence on future predictions' accuracy decays exponentially (recall that $\Delta_t^{(i)}\propto (1-\delta)^i$).
 For example, when $d=1$ the resulting bound is $\mathcal{O}\big((\sumT \Delta_{t}^{(0)}+\Delta_{t}^{(1)}+\Delta_{t+1}^{(1)})^{\nicefrac{1}{2}}\big)$.
 I.e., we pay for the error in $d+1$ predictions\footnote{The fact that earlier errors get repeated is due to the compounding effect.}, but with an exponentially decaying rate.

-Now that we have described \texttt{OptFTRL-C} and characterized its policy regret, we present the main tools necessary to prove Theorem \ref{thm:main}.
+We now present the tools to prove Theorem \ref{thm:main}.
 Our proof is structured into two primary parts.
-First, we demonstrate that the regret in linearized NSC is a specific instance within the OCO-M framework, achieved through a particular selection of separable functions (sub-section \ref{subsec:A}, visualized in the upper timeline of Fig. \ref{fig:method}).
-Second, we establish that the regret of OCO-M with separable functions is in turn a particular case within the Delayed OCO (OCO-D) framework with a specific structure of delay (sub-section \ref{subsec:B}, visualized in the lower timeline of Fig. \ref{fig:method}).
+First, we demonstrate that the regret in linearized NSC is a specific instance within the OCO-M framework, achieved through a particular selection of separable functions (sub-section \ref{subsec:A}, visualized in Fig. \ref{fig:method} (up)).
+Second, we establish that the regret of OCO-M with these separable functions is in turn a particular case within the Delayed OCO (OCO-D) framework with a specific structure of delay (sub-section \ref{subsec:B}, visualized in Fig. \ref{fig:method} (down)).
 While the first part is fairly standard in NSC, we do not reduce its resulting OCO-M instance to standard OCO, but to OCO-D instead.
+The connection to delayed online learning was indeed identified in \cite{foster20b-log2}, but incorporating predictions (of unknown quality) was not considered.